mobius3/kiwi/README.md

 ## Basic usage

-Here is a very basic code that draws a label on screen:
+Here is a very basic code that draws a label on screen (taken from the [playground] example:

 ```cpp
 #include "SDL.h"